iambumblehead/ganimas.com/README.md

 });
 ```

-Render the document and see "hello world".
+See the application render "hello world" in a browser document.

 ------------------------------